 In most cases, students will meet graduation requirements stated in the catalog under which they first enter the program.
 When graduation requirements change, students may adhere to the ones listed in the catalog under which they first entered, or they may optionally select the newer catalog and follow those requirements.
-Students who leave the master's program but reenroll having missed no more than two terms (counting fall, spring, and summer as terms) may follow the catalog under which they were previously enrolled.
+Students who leave the master's program but reenroll having missed no more than two enrollment sessions may follow the catalog under which they were previously enrolled.